jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     i)  Using vim commands replace all occurrences of the numbers ```2.6.5``` with ```2.8.5```.
     i)  Using vim to append the packages ```python``` and ```python-dev``` to line 18.
     i)  In the shell script,  ```install-java-8-openjdk.sh```,  using `vim`, insert a comment above each line explaining what the command is doing.
-1) In vim using create a shell script named ```created-shell-script.sh``` to run in Ubuntu with the following requirements, you will need to reference chapter 03-07 as well: (resist writing it in notepad)
+1) Using vim, create a shell script named ```created-shell-script.sh``` to run in Ubuntu with the following requirements, you will need to reference chapter 03-07 as well: (resist writing it in notepad)
     i) Create a script with the proper shebang on the first line.
-    i) Type the command to update package repositories.
+    i) Type the command to update package repositories
-    i) type the command to install the ```java 8 openjdk``` and the ```software-properties-common``` package with the flag to auto accept 'Yes' to any question.
+    i) Type the command to install the ```java 8 openjdk``` and the ```software-properties-common``` package with the flag to auto-accept 'Yes' to any question
     i) Type and chain the commands to use ```wget``` and retrieve this tarball: [http://archive.apache.org/dist/hadoop/common/hadoop-2.8.5/hadoop-2.8.5.tar.gz](http://archive.apache.org/dist/hadoop/common/hadoop-2.8.5/hadoop-2.8.5.tar.gz "hadop 2.8.5 tarball") then extract it--in one line.
     i) Type the command to install these packages with the auto accept flag turned on: ```pkgconf wget liblzo2-dev sysstat iotop vim libssl-dev libsnappy-dev libsnappy-java libbz2-dev libgcrypt11-dev zlib1g-dev lzop htop fail2ban```
     i) Type the command to upgrade the Ubuntu distribution and redirect the standard output to `/tmp/distupgrade.out`